Murli0399/E-Commerce/README.md

 - **Order cancellation policy**
    - Order cancellation is only possible if the order has not yet been marked as delivered.
 - **Return policy**
-   - Orders that have been marked as delivered by the admin cannot be cancelled and must be returned.
+   - Orders that have been marked as delivered by the admin cannot be canceled and must be returned.
 - **Refund and replacement policy**
    - Refunds and replacements for orders can only be processed once the return order and its status have been marked as picked up by the admin.